 Everyone has a different approach to managing stress.
 Some people just need a little bit of time by themselves to decompress, while others might need to spend 30 minutes a day practicing mindful meditation.
 The goal is to begin by discovering the activities that lower your stress level.

 For example, if your circle of friends is big on gratitude journaling but making the time to sit down and then coming up with something to be grateful for stresses you out, then don’t do it.
-If you’ve tried mediation several times but find that you’re twitchy and the silence makes you uncomfortable, then this probably isn’t the best stress relieving method for you – at least right now.
+If you’ve tried meditation several times but find that you’re twitchy and the silence makes you uncomfortable, then this probably isn’t the best stress-relieving method for you – at least right now.

 There is no shortage of blogs and articles offering solutions to banish stress.
 Read a little, explore and then find the easiest and most comfortable way for you to personally manage stress.
 If you’re suffering from stress to the point that it interferes with your daily life, it’s always wise to speak with a physician or therapist who can work with you to find a solution.